Apostolic Vicariate of Aleppo: History

 From the early decades of the seventeenth century some religious orders, particularly the Order of the Friars Minor Capuchin, the Carmelites and the Society of Jesus, settled in Syria and Aleppo.
 There were several conversions to Catholicism of the Latin rite, and this led Congregation for the Evangelization of Peoples to establish a diocese in Aleppo.

-A first attempt to build an apostolic vicariate (pre-diocesan mission under a titular bishop) was in 1645.
-On 31 July 1645 was appointed bishop the Franciscan Giovanni Battista Dovara, which, however, "that he had achieved such a dignity, otherwise do not bother to go to his residence, despite the replicated excitations that he was moved by the Holy Congregation.
+The first attempt to establish an apostolic vicariate (a pre-diocesan mission under a titular bishop) was in 1645.
+On 31 July 1645 the Franciscan Giovanni Battista Dovara was appointed as bishop; however, "that he had achieved such a dignity, otherwise do not bother to go to his residence, despite the replicated excitations that he was moved by the Holy Congregation.
 Nor from that time on he was thought to depute a Latin bishop in that city".
-The vicariate so he died in the bud: the jurisdiction of the Latin returned to the Custodian of the Holy Land (traditionally a Franciscan), as it was previously.
+The early vicariate therefore failed and jurisdiction over the Latin church returned to the Custodian of the Holy Land (traditionally a Franciscan), as it was previously.

 The Apostolic Vicariate of Aleppo was erected properly (the 'second' time) on 27 June 1762, when Pope Clement XIII appointed the Congregation of the Mission member Frenchman Arnaud Bossu, who had been Apostolic Vicar of Algiers.
-In a Papal brief, Bossu receives the title of Vicar Apostolic of Aleppo, with jurisdiction over the Eastern Europeans and the Latin Rite of the patriarchates of Antioch and Jerusalem, including the Maronite and Armenian patriarchates.
-The vicar, however, did not put his residence in Aleppo, but at Antoura in Lebanon, and never received episcopal consecration.
+In a Papal brief, Bossu received the title of Vicar Apostolic of Aleppo, with jurisdiction over the Eastern Europeans and the Latin Rite of the patriarchates of Antioch and Jerusalem, including the Maronite and Armenian patriarchates.
+The vicar, however, did not establish his residence in Aleppo, but at Antoura in Lebanon, and never received episcopal consecration.
 Also on this occasion, the vicariate was short-lived due to the Suppression of the Jesuit Order in 1773 and the French Revolution, which, among other consequences, involved the removal of all French religious orders not only in motherland, but also in mission lands.